T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Introduction

-To overcome the aforementioned challenges, we first constructed \textbf{T2VEval-Bench}, a comprehensive benchmark for T2VQA.
-T2VEval-Bench encompasses four key components: standardized evaluation dimensions, textual prompt generation, video generation, and subjective score collection.
-Specifically, we achieved a balanced trade-off between evaluation granularity and metric applicability by defining five scoring dimensions, including video quality, aesthetic quality, text-video alignment, realness, and overall preference, considering the prevalent defects in current text-generated videos.
-Overall preference refers to the evaluators' initial impressions of the videos, which are collectively influenced by the other four dimensions.
-For prompt generation, we utilized large language models (LLMs) in conjunction with manual verification to create 100 textual prompts covering four themes: humans, animals, landscapes, and imagination.
+To overcome the aforementioned challenges, we first constructed \textbf{T2VEval-Bench}, a multi-dimensional benchmark dataset for text-to-video quality evaluation.
+The construction process primarily consists of four parts: the division of subjective evaluation dimensions, the compilation and screening of textual prompts, video generation, and the collection of subjective scores.
+Specifically, we achieved a balanced trade-off between evaluation granularity and metric applicability by defining four evaluation dimensions, including \textbf{overall impression, text-video consistency, realness, and technical quality}, considering the prevalent defects in current text-to-video generation.
+Overall impression refers to the evaluators' general and intuitive impression of the video, which serve as a holistic measure of user satisfaction.
+For prompt generation, we utilized large language models (LLMs) in conjunction with manual verification to create 100 textual prompts covering four themes: \textbf{human, animal, landscape, and imagination}.
 Additionally, we designed prompts to reflect regional and cultural characteristics as well as physical laws.
-We also incorporated 48 publicly available prompts from Sora.
-Subsequently, we generated videos using 12 state-of-the-art T2V models and included 48 videos publicly available from Sora, resulting in a total of 1,783 text-generated videos.
-Building on this dataset, we conducted extensive subjective evaluation experiments, collecting subjective annotations within a strictly controlled laboratory environment and performing the necessary data processing.
+We also incorporated 48 publicly available prompts from Sora's demos.
+Subsequently, we employed 12 state-of-the-art T2V models to generate 1,735 videos\footnote{Some T2V models failed to generate corresponding videos for certain prompts.} and incorporated 48 publicly available videos from Sora, resulting in a total of 1,783 videos.
+Building on this dataset, we conducted extensive subjective evaluation experiments in a strictly controlled laboratory environment and collected the Mean Opinion Scores (MOS) on four evaluation dimensions.